Skip to Main Content

 The Broader Scene It Belonged To

 The Cape Winelands fine dining circuit has consolidated around a recognisable set of addresses in the years since Waterkloof operated.
 Indochine at Delaire Graff Estate and Jordan represent the estate-restaurant model in active form.
-In Stellenbosch town itself, Dusk, Eike by Bertus Basson, and HŌSEKI offer tasting-menu formats that sit in a different peer set, closer to urban fine dining than to the wine-estate day-out model.
+In Stellenbosch town itself, Dusk, Eike by Bertus Basson, and HŌSEKI offer tasting-menu formats that sit in a different comparable set, closer to urban fine dining than to the wine-estate day-out model.

 Across the wider Western Cape, a small number of restaurants have developed reputations that draw visitors on their own terms.
 Fyn in Cape Town operates at the intersection of South African produce and Japanese technique.
 Wolfgat in Paternoster built an international profile around coastal foraged ingredients and a remote setting.
 Le Quartier Français in Franschhoek sits at the other end of the accessibility spectrum, with an in-town address and a long-established reputation.
 These venues form the reference set against which any serious Winelands dining itinerary is now built.

 For lodge-based dining at a comparable level of estate investment, Delaire Graff Lodges and Spa on Helshoogte Pass and Ellerman House in Bantry Bay represent properties where the dining program is integrated into a broader hospitality offer.
 Further afield, Esiweni Luxury Safari Lodge illustrates how the lodge-dining format operates at a different latitude and context within South Africa.
-For international reference points at the leading of the produce-driven tasting-menu format, Le Bernardin in New York City and Emeril's in New Orleans provide a sense of how estate-independent fine dining has developed in other markets.
+For international reference points at the top of the produce-driven tasting-menu format, Le Bernardin in New York City and Emeril's in New Orleans provide a sense of how estate-independent fine dining has developed in other markets.

 Planning a Stellenbosch Dining Visit